-In respect of operations at Wodgina, the MARBL JV has entered into agreements for the supply of mining, crushing and logistics services with MinRes and its subsidiaries.
-AWPL does not directly control this expenditure or procurement decisions but has obtained comfort on a holistic level by the rigorous procurement processes undertaken by MinRes, which are described in their 2022 Modern Slavery Statement.
+In respect of operations at Wodgina, the MARBL JV has entered into agreements for the supply of mining, crushing, logistics and shipping coordination services with MinRes and its subsidiaries.
+AWPL does not directly control expenditure under these contracts or procurement decisions, but has obtained comfort on a holistic level by the rigorous procurement processes undertaken by MinRes, which are described in their 2023 Modern Slavery Statement.

-MinRes procures goods and services across several different sectors to support its workshops, mining operations and corporate offices.
+MinRes procures goods and services across its mining services, iron ore, lithium, and energy businesses to support its workshops, mining operations and corporate offices.
 This includes, but is not limited to, construction and engineering services, environmental services, geographical and geological services, site services, technology and communication services, labour and machinery hire and logistics and transport services.
-97.63% of MinRes' expenditure on goods and services at Wodgina in FY22 was attributable to Australian based suppliers.
-The key categories of expenditure for MinRes at Wodgina are services (14%), operational parts and supplies (28%) and machinery, vehicles, and equipment (8%).
+94% of MinRes' expenditure on goods and services at Wodgina in the reporting period was attributable to Australian based suppliers.
+The proportions of MinRes' significant spend across major categories of goods and services for Wodgina are: